commanderx16/x16-emulator/README.md

 |F12|is used to break back into the debugger.
 This does not happen if you do not have -debug|
 |TAB|when stopped, or single stepping, hides the debug information when pressed 			|

-When `-debug` is selected the No-Operation $FF will break into the debugger automatically.
+When `-debug` is selected the STP instruction (opcode $DB) will break into the debugger automatically.

 Effectively keyboard routines only work when the debugger is running normally.
 Single stepping through keyboard code will not work at present.